hamidrabedi/hamidrabedi/README.md

 <h2 align="left">Hi 👋!
-My name is Hamid.I'm a backend developer with over 4 years of experience in designing and implementing scalable systems that can handle high traffic and complex data structures.</h2>
+My name is Hamid.I'm a backend developer with over 4 years of experience in designing and implementing systems.</h2>

 ###